Today is the best day to market anything because of all the tech available to us.

 Let’s start with A/B testing — an important feature that tests your marketing efforts to know which campaigns are working.

-Our A/B testing capabilities do the basic stuff, like running tests on subject lines, headlines, and forms.
+Our A/B testing capabilities do the essential stuff, like running tests on subject lines, headlines, and forms.

 But what sets GetResponse apart from other tools is that it also allows you to test smaller parts of your marketing campaigns, like colors, call-to-action-buttons, and even navigational elements to see if they’re impacting your conversion rates.